-Key Switch - Activate Controls.
+Key switch - Activate Controls.

 This key-switch is normally in the OFF position with the key withdrawn and stored where it can be accessed by authorised personnel in the event of an alarm or fault.
-In the OFF position with the exception of the "mute buzzer" button on the keypad, none of the other functions are operable, even though the system is completely operational.
+In the OFF position with the exception of the "mute buzzer" button on the keypad, and button '5' if a fire is present, to allow viewing of device text, none of the other functions are operable, even though the system is completely operational.